01-edu/public/subjects/ascii-art-web/ascii-art-web-dockerize.en.md

 ### Objectives

-You must follow the same [instructions](https://github.com/01-edu/public/ascii-art-web.en.md) as the first subject.
+You must follow the same [principles](https://github.com/01-edu/public/blob/master/subjects/ascii-art-web/ascii-art-web.en.md) as the first subject.

 - For this project you must create at least :
+  - one Dockerfile
-  - one image/Dockerfile
+  - one image
   - one container

+- You must apply [metadata](https://docs.docker.com/config/labels-custom-metadata/) to Docker objects.

+- You have to take caution of unused object (often referred to as "garbage collection").

 This project will help you learn about :